nikitavoloboev/data/looking-back/2018/2018-february.md

 In any way, no one is forcing me to use FB yet and that feels amazing.
 I have learned my lesson and I am now always trying to stay in the control of the data I create.
 Having a private encrypted journal is an amazing feeling, I can't thank [Day One](../../macOS/apps/day-one.md) enough for making such an awesome digital journal that I can use.

-Here is a little collage of my favourite posts I made on FB since my first article on _expressing myself_.
+Here is a little collage of my favorite posts I made on FB since my first article on _expressing myself_.

 ![](https://i.imgur.com/rhon4mH.png)